Bira/octopus-carnival/_drafts/lprh-player-characters.md

 adventure.
 If the result is a 9 or less, a significantly powerful monster will appear somewhere along the coming adventure or session, inserting itself into one of the upcoming situations and making things more complicated and dangerous for you and your group.
-It's a different monster every time, usually something complicated to fight.
+It's usually something complicated to fight, and not necessarily the same monster every time.
 This is _in addition_ to any pre-existing monsters in the adventure who recognize you and want you dead.

 ## The Last Archivist